specialityProjectEnsimag/OCR/README.md

 # Project
-This project has been realized from the 24th May to the 10th June 2016.
+This project has been undertook from May 24th to June 10th 2016.
-We want to recognize text from scan.
+We want to recognize text from a scanned image.
 However, we do not use Neural Network in order to understand every issue and complexity of the problem.